worldbank/ietoolkit/src/mdhlp/ietoolkit.md

 # Author

-All commands in `ietoolkit` is developed by DIME Analytics at DIME, the World Bank's department for Development Impact.
+All commands in `ietoolkit` are developed by DIME Analytics at DIME, the World Bank's department for Development Impact.

 Main author: DIME Analytics, The World Bank